EXT-009: Establishment of Funds from Gifts

 Named endowment funds are usually pooled for investment with the University’s general endowment funds and the individual funds are credited with their pro rata share of the earnings at the annual rate as adopted by the Board of Visitors.

 The establishment of a named endowment fund requires a gift with a specified minimum amount.
 Minimums for named endowment funds are detailed below.
 The Senior Vice President for University Advancement is empowered to specify required minimum gifts for establishing other endowments.
 A named endowment fund may be created, even though the principal amount may not have reached the required minimum, if the donor agrees in writing to complete the endowment within a specified period of time, usually three to five years.

-A gift or bequest for endowment less than the minimum at the end of the payment period specified in the gift agreement may be added to another endowment fund that pertains to the donor’s desired intent, if an inadequate funding clause was not included in the original gift agreement.
-In cases where no agreement exists, the receiving office will establish an agreement with the donor, or will otherwise work with the donor or his/her representative to properly allocate the gift.
+A gift or bequest for endowment less than the minimum at the end of the payment period specified in the gift agreement may be added to another endowment fund that pertains to the donor’s desired intent if an inadequate funding clause was not included in the original gift agreement.
+In cases where no agreement exists, the receiving office will establish an agreement with the donor or will otherwise work with the donor or their representative to properly allocate the gift.

 Funds may be established for the purposes as outlined below.

 No gift which by its nature or acceptance thereof is prohibited by federal or Virginia state law will be accepted.
 Restrictions based on age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family and genetic information are unacceptable in any gift to the University.
 If the University is asked to accept a gift which is inconsistent with the above restrictions yet is consistent with the University’s goal of achieving a diverse student body, approval of the Senior Vice President for University Advancement, and of the General Counsel must be secured.

 - Restrictions permitting designation of an individual recipient by the donor.